InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-to-manage-contributions-at-scale.md

 - The addition of the extensions pattern with easy to use templates enables developers to add new features to a project's ecosystem without requiring them to write large amounts of boilerplate code.
 - Extensions are discoverable in a repeatable manner to all users of the primary project; just because code doesn't live in the main repository yet does not mean it is not valuable.
 - The maintainer burden is reduced until an extension has demonstrated that it fills an important gap in the primary project.
-- The core library abstractions can be a starting point for innovative developers rather than a target for later porting, thus reducing the overall burden of developing novel features for the library.
+- The core project's common code (e.g. base classes and utility functions) can be a starting point for new development that extends project's domain.
+This avoids the need to port innovative work after-the-fact, thus reducing the overall burden of developing novel features for the project.
 - Developers are more likely to contribute and stay involved in maintenance and building communities for their codebase, which is also good for the health of the overall project ecosystem.

 ## Resulting Context

 - The project is able to scale with the addition of new features, without adding a maintenance overhead on the primary project repository.
 - Faster release of new features and experimental features for the community to explore, encouraging innovation and experimentation.
+- Reduced the costly code review and feature hardening process until the feature is able to prove its utility.
+This has cost savings benefits for the organization.
 - A post problem that can be introduced - what happens if an extension can not complete the full lifecycle?
    - If an extension is not adopted over a period of time and could not build a community around it to support maintenance, it would be up to the extension owner to continue maintaining it for however long they want to.
 If an extension is left unmaintained, it would be unpublished.
    - If an extension developer is unable to further maintain their project, and other developers in the community want to continue supporting it, they may maintain the extension going forward.